Saurabh-Lakhanpal/crowdFunding-ETL/README.md

 2. Use the information from the ERD to create a table schema for each CSV file.
    > **Note:** Remember to specify the data types, primary keys, foreign keys, and other constraints.

-3. Save the database schema as a Postgres file named `crowdfunding_db_schema.sql`, and save it to your GitHub repository.
+3. Save the database schema as a Postgres file named `crowdfunding_db_schema.sql`, and save it to the GitHub repository.

 4. Create a new Postgres database, named `crowdfunding_db`.